Crossroads MVP

 • XXH XH H X

-• Mending effects only restore appropriate damage.
+• Mending effects only reduce wound severity.

 • The Orc Warrior takes another Minor Wound.

-• XHH XH H X
+• XXX XH H X

 • Healing Kits may be used to heal more permanently.